Keezhadi excavation site: 2017 claimed attempts to stall excavation

-2025 Amarnath Ramakrishna report
+Controversy in 2025 about Amarnath Ramakrishna report

-The controversy in 2025 revolves around archaeologist Amarnath Ramakrishna's report on the ancient civilisation found in Keezhadi.
+The controversy in 2025 revolves around archaeologist Amarnath Ramakrishna's report on the ancient civilisation found in Keezhadi submitted nearly two years ago.
 The Archaeological Survey of India has requested him to revise his report, a request Ramakrishna has refused.
 This disagreement has escalated into a political clash between the central government and Tamil Nadu government.
 ASI demanded for revision as it questioned the dating and depth of certain findings in Ramakrishna's report, suggesting that the evidence for the earliest period was too early and required further analysis.
 However, Ramakrishna refused to rewrite his conclusions.
 He asserts that his work is scientifically sound, based on rigorous archaeological standards, and that the report's chronology is backed by stratographic sequences, material culture, and accelerator mass spectrometry dating.
 In the ensuing political storm in Tamil Nadu, many political parties, including the DMK and VCK, as well as historian R. Balkrishnan, have criticised the ASI's decision, calling it an attempt to suppress Tamil heritage.
 Union Minister for Culture Gajendra Singh Shekhawat stated that Ramakrishna's findings are not technically well-supported and require further scientific studies to be validated.
 He emphasised the need for more results, data, and evidence, arguing that a single finding cannot change the entire discourse.
 Tamil Nadu's Minister for Archaeology, Thangam Thennarasu, accused the central government of having an "unquenchable desire to treat Tamils as second-class citizens."
 MDMK leader Vaiko alleged that the center is trying to suppress Tamil civilisation while promoting a "non-existent Sanskrit civilization."